-nciation, accuse the opportusessment must le play situations (ie y a high impression At the end of the test you should make an assessment of the candidate's pronunciation, account of the test you should make an assessment of the candidate's pronunciation, account of the candidate's pronunciation, account of the test you should make an assessment of the candidate's pronunciation, account of the candidate's pronunciation, account of the candidate fluency, following the guidelines given in the Marking Instructions.
+nciation, accuse the opportusessment must be play situations (ie of a high impression At the end of the test you should make an assessment of the candidate's pronunciation, according to the candidate's pronunciation to the candidate's pronunciation to the candidate's pronunciation to the candidate's pronunciation to the candidate of the candidate's pronunciation to the candidate of the candidate fluency, following the guidelines given in the Marking Instructions.
 While you may use the opport of the candidate's introduction to the topic to assess these factors, your final assessment must based on the candidate's overall performance.
 Exceptional performance in the role play situations (ie one in which a fluid and natural conversation develops) should be rewarded by a high impression mark.